You’ve written your best blog post ever.

 Before anyone will read your brilliant piece they need to first stop and pay attention.

 That’s where images come in..

-Pictures, video, screenshots, diagrams, and illustrations are a great way to keep your reader from clicking away.
-Images will also help readers understand your information and ideas, and remember your post.
+Pictures, videos, screenshots, diagrams, and illustrations are a great way to keep your reader from clicking away.
+Adding great images to your blog helps readers understand your information and ideas, and remember your post.

-The trick is to know how to create and add those blog images quickly and effectively.
+The trick is to create and add those blog images quickly and effectively.

-In this post, we’ll walk you through all the steps, tools and tricks to dress up your blog without having to lose your afternoon doing it.
+In this post, we’ll walk you through all the steps, tools, and tricks to add images to your blog without having to spend hours doing it.

-That’s where images help.
+That’s where a suitable image will help.
 Anything from a simple picture to a custom created gif will make the reading experience more interesting and keep your reader scrolling down.